k2052/journal.2052.me/README.md

 $ git subtree push --prefix build origin gh-pages
 ```

 But unfortunately that requires you to keep your main branch polluted with the build which isn't ideal.
-The best solution is to use a script like [git-directory-deploy](https://github.com/lukekarrys/git-directory-deploy), which as luck would have it is already installed and setup.
+The best solution is to use a script like [git-directory-deploy](https://github.com/lukekarrys/git-directory-deploy) or [gh-pages](https://github.com/tschaub/gh-pages), gh-pages is already installed and setup.
 To use it just run:

 ```sh
 $ npm run deploy